mmahnic/argumentum/doc/building.md

 # Building and consuming the library

-The recommended way to consume the library is to build and link the static library.

-If installing is not an option, the library can be used from source.
-The header-only library can be used without building.
-To
-It can be used a header-only or static library by cloning the repository and linking to the appropriate `Argumentum` target.

-The library is also available through VCPKG (`./vcpkg install argumentum`).

 ## Build, install and use the static library

 Build and install the library from the sources: